vladcomarlau/FavoriteMovieManager/README.md

 Backend:
 - RESTful APIs (CRUD operations exposed for database tables)
 - Web server using NODEjs
-  - using Router in order to execute CRUD operations
+  - using Router in order to execute CRUD operations for each table separately
 - Database using Sequelize (SQLite dialect):
+  - 2 entities:
+      - List (Contains list name, list description and list owner's name)
+      - Movie (Contains movie poster image URL, movie title, overview, release date, rating and the ID of the list the movie is associated to)
-  - 2 entities: List and Movie associated in a 1-to-Many relationship
+  - associated in a 1-to-Many relationship
   - persistent (data is kept even after server restart)
 - Integrated with external service - TMDB API using node-fetch, JSON authenticated

 Frontend:</br>
 - Single Page Application
 - Made with React.js
-  - React router in order to separate different lists and add / remove, search functionalities
+  - Used React Router in order to separate different UI parts lke different lists and add / remove, search functionalities
 - Functionalities:
   - Create / remove lists
   - Search movies with TMDB and add them to a list

 ## Running instructions
 1. Open a terminal in the root directory
 2. Run "npm i"